dotnet/project-system/docs/repo/property-pages/visibility-conditions.md

 ## Specification

-There are three kinds of visibility conditions:
+There are three four of visibility conditions:
 - VisibilityCondition is a visibility condition on a property (whether the property should be shown).
+- EditabilityCondition is a visibility condition on a property that determines whether the property should editable (if true or not specified) or readonly (if evaluated to false).
 - DimensionVisibilityCondition is a visibility condition on a dimension name (whether users should be allowed to select to vary/unvary by the dimension.)
 - ConfiguredValueVisibilityCondition is a visibility condition on a PropertyValue (whether the value for each individual dimensional configuration should be shown).
 For example, if a property varies by dimension but the value only applies to iOS, other targets can be hidden.